typings/typings/docs/faq.md

 Type definitions for Typings can also come from anywhere on the internet, allowing new consumers of definitions that were previously restricted to a subset of tooling to distribute type definitions.

-## `main.d.ts` And `browser.d.ts`
+## I'm getting a bunch of Duplicate Identifier...

-Two files, `typings/main.d.ts` and `typings/browser.d.ts`, are generated.
+When you install typings, two files, `typings/main.d.ts` and `typings/browser.d.ts`, are generated.
 They reference all the typings installed in the project, but only one should be used at a time.
 If you're building a front-end package, it's recommended you use `typings/browser.d.ts`.
 The browser typings are compiled by following the `browser` field overrides.

 To use either you can do **one** of the following: